 Dijon is the Capital of the Côte-d'Or, département and of the Burgundy region.
 The city has retained varied architectural styles from many of the main periods of the past millennium, including Capetian, Gothic and Renaissance.

 Dijon holds an International and Gastronomic Fair every year in autumn.
 With over 500 exhibitors and 200,000 visitors every year, it is one of the ten most important fairs in France.
 Dijon is also home, every three years, to the international flower show Florissimo.

 Dijon is famous for Dijon mustard which originated in 1856, when Jean Naigeon of Dijon substituted verjuice, the acidic "green" juice of not-quite-ripe grapes, for vinegar in the traditional mustard recipe.

 LA ROUTE DES GRAND VINS and of GRAND CRUS

-The route of the Grands Vins runs from Santenay to Saint-Gengoux-le-National, and is the extension of the route of the Grands Crus towards the south: more than one hundred signposted kilometres connecting around forty communes via the vineyards of Maranges, the Couchois and the Côte Chalonnaise.
-This varied route combines villages with nature, vinyards with wooded countryside, Romanesque churches and castles.
+The route of the Grands Vins runs from Santenay to Saint-Gengoux-le-National and is the extension of the route of the Grands Crus towards the south: more than one hundred signposted kilometres connecting around forty communes via the vineyards of Maranges, the Couchois and the Côte Chalonnaise.
+This varied route combines villages with nature, vineyards with the wooded countryside, Romanesque churches and castles.